Taxaceae (yew family) Taxus

 Taxus baccata with female cones, Kingscote Gardens.
 Sairus Patel, 21 Sep 2022

-Taxus cuspidata or hybrid, with female cones, Chem-H and Neurosciences.
+Taxus cuspidata or hybrid, with female cones, ChEM-H and Neurosciences.
 Sairus Patel, 24 Jan 2024

 Once one becomes familiar with the yew it is readily recognized by its dark green dense appearance.
 The needles are about an inch long, paler underneath, and may be in flat sprays.
 Male and female trees occur; the male cones are round and scaly, but the female cone is a very noticeable red fleshy aril containing a hard-shelled poisonous seed.
 The leaves are also poisonous to animals that eat them, and Julius Caesar reported that the Gaulish chieftain Catuvolcus committed suicide by eating yew.
 See three specimens in the front half of Kingscote Gardens, two females not far from the front corners of the house and the other near the bunya bunya.
 In Palo Alto, a 25-foot-tall multitrunk T. baccata grows at the Museum of American Heritage, 351 Homer Avenue.
 The tree undoubtedly was planted soon after Dr. Tom Williams, one of Palo Alto’s early physicians, built the structure as his home in 1907.